-The TARDIS dematerialises in mid-air before gently landing on the North Sea.
+The TARDIS dematerialises in mid-air before landing gently on the North Sea.

 Me: Is this story any good, then?

-Sue: It’s a foam party!
-Have they landed on Ibiza?
+Sue: Have they landed in Ibiza?

 Our heroes notice a pipeline running into the sea.

-Me: That’s Dudley Simpson’s music.
+Me: That’s Dudley Simpson.

 Sue: Really?
 I thought they’d got rid of him ages ago.

-The Doctor uses the sonic screwdriver to loosen some, er, screws.
+The sonic screwdriver loosens some, er, screws.

-Sue: Is that the best it can do?
+Sue: Is that really the best it can do?
 It’s not that impressive when you compare it to the sonic in the new series.

 Sue: This Doctor doesn’t have much luck when it comes to beaches, does he?
-He’s being shot at again!
+He’s being shot at – again!
 This only happened a couple of weeks ago.
-He should start wearing a bullet-proof vest or something.
+He should start wearing a bulletproof vest or something.

 Sue: The Doctor is getting a bit of an eyeful here.

-Once free, Victoria suggests that they all split up.
+Once free, Victoria suggests they split up.

 Sue: Turn the hysterics down a notch, Vic.
 You’ll shatter someone’s eardrums.

-Sue: Oooh, suits you, sir.
+Sue: Oooh, suits you, sir!

-This doesn’t last very long.
+Although this doesn’t last very long.

 Sue: Don’t just stand there!
 Smoke it!

-Sue: Robson is a vicious ****, isn’t he?
+Sue: Robson is a vicious ****ker, isn’t he?
 I bet he’s up in front of harassment boards every day of the week.
 They need to send him on a management course or something.
 All these Base Under Siege managers need some sort of counselling, if you ask me.